cycle/docs/advanced/active-record.md

 ```

 ## Entity
-We would try to simplify our entity by disabling hydration and storing our properties in an internal array.
+We would try to simplify our entity by disabling the hydration, properties will be stored in a form of array.
 We are also going to create `save`, `find` and `delete` methods.

 First, we will have to ensure access to ORM instance, transaction, and repository (globally):